The Car Connection Lincoln MKX Overview

-Lincoln MKX History
+Lincoln MKX history

-Ford's Sync system, which permits voice-activated interfacing with cellphones, media players, and other devices, became available in 2008.
-It's standard on the new MKX, which arrived for the 2011 model year with refined styling inside and out, and slightly better performance from a retuned suspension and Ford's new 305-horsepower, 3.7-liter V-6.
-Also standard: the newly designed instrument panel featuring the all-new MyLincoln Touch touch-screen system, which integrates voice controls, navigation and sound system functions, and personal phones and audio devices, as well as in-car wi-fi using Ford's Sync interface.
+Ford's Sync system, which permits voice-activated interfacing with cellphones, media players, the navigation system, radio, and other devices, became available in 2008.
+It was standard on the second-generation MKX, which arrived for the 2011 model year with refined styling inside and out, and slightly better performance from a retuned suspension.
+This MKZ also made use of Ford's then-new 305-hp, 3.7-liter V-6, a version of which is also used in the Mustang among other vehicles.